8 Tips for Learning a New Language While Abroad

 1. Strive for perfection

 The Confucian mindset teaches Chinese kids to work hard, persevere and respect authority.
 These are the keys to succeeding in life, with feeling good about yourself given less of a priority.
 Over 40 years ago, it was introduced to Americans that a young learner’s self-esteem plays a significant role in developing their social and psychological skills.
-Less pressure is exerted on achieving 100% in every test and success is linked to a wider range of things beyond just test scores.
+Less pressure is exerted on achieving 100% in every test and success is linked to a wider range of things beyond just test scores such as effort, social skills and sports.

 3. Respect for Teachers